-Until recently, Tucker Reed was the President of the Downtown Brooklyn Partnership, a not-for-profit local development corporation that serves as the primary champion for Downtown Brooklyn as a world-class business, cultural, educational, residential, and retail destination.
-Under Tucker’s leadership Downtown Brooklyn achieved historically low commercial office vacancy rates and attracted nearly $7 billion dollars in investment that resulted in thousands of new housing units and jobs.
+Tucker Reed is Co-Founder and Principal of Totem.
+Aside from serving as CEO, he leads our real estate development projects and advisory work.
+From 2012 to 2016, he was President of the Downtown Brooklyn Partnership, the local development corporation tasked with revitalizing the area.
+Under Tucker’s leadership, Downtown Brooklyn achieved historically low commercial office vacancy rates and attracted nearly $7 billion dollars in investment that resulted in thousands of new housing units and jobs.
 DBP became the driving force behind the emergence of the Brooklyn Tech Triangle as a key contributor to the growth of the innovation economy in New York City and major infrastructure improvements like the Brooklyn Queens Connector.

 He previously was the Director of Special Projects for Two Trees Management Company, a real estate development firm based in DUMBO, Brooklyn, where he assisted in the execution of development projects with an aggregate budget of nearly $200 million, while directing communications and community development efforts for the firm.

-From 2008 – 2009 Tucker worked for the State Department in Baghdad, Iraq on the rebuilding of the City and serving as Chief of Staff of the Baghdad Provincial Reconstruction Team.
+From 2008 – 2009 Tucker worked for the State Department in Iraq, serving as Chief of Staff of the Baghdad Provincial Reconstruction Team.
 Prior to joining the State Department, Tucker was the founding Executive Director of the DUMBO Improvement District, responsible for launching the organization in 2006 that has overseen the flourishing development of that waterfront office and residential district.
 Previous to his DUMBO position, Tucker was a Senior Policy Advisor for the Department of Small Business Services in the Bloomberg Administration.

 Tucker holds a B.A. from Wesleyan University and an M.S. in Real Estate Development from New York University.
 He has received numerous awards and recognition including Commercial Observer's 100 Most Powerful People in New York Real Estate and City and State's 40 Under 40.
-He was a Co-Founder of the Friends of the Brooklyn Queens Connector and currently serves on the board of Brooklyn Bridge Park and the Coro New York Leadership Center and as an adjunct professor at New York University.
+He was a Co-Founder of the Friends of the Brooklyn Queens Connector and currently serves on the board of Brooklyn Bridge Park and as an adjunct professor at New York University.

 Vivian Liao Korich

-With a professional background spanning the fields of communications, economic development, and public affairs, Vivian Liao most recently served as Chief of Staff and Managing Director of Programs + Partnerships at the Downtown Brooklyn Partnership.
-In her nearly five-year tenure there, she developed and implemented the narrative strategy positioning Downtown Brooklyn as one of the most vibrant downtowns in the nation, supported by the organization’s Webby award-winning website, social media platforms, and year-round programming, including signature events like the Make It in Brooklyn Innovation Summit.
-She also worked with local communities and organizations to forge innovative partnerships like the Brooklyn Education Innovation Network (BE.IN), a first-of-its-kind academic consortium that aims to strengthen the talent pipeline between higher education and industry.
+Vivian Liao Korich is Co-Founder and Principal of Totem, overseeing day-to-day operations, branding and narrative strategy, and project management.
+With a professional background spanning the fields of communications, economic development, and public affairs, she served as Chief of Staff and Managing Director of Programs + Partnerships at the Downtown Brooklyn Partnership from 2012 to 2016.
+In her nearly five-year tenure, she developed and implemented the narrative strategy positioning Downtown Brooklyn as one of the most vibrant downtowns in the nation, supported by the organization’s Webby award-winning website and year-round programming, including signature entrepreneurship events like the Make It in Brooklyn pitch contests.
+She also worked with local communities and organizations to forge innovative partnerships like the Brooklyn Education Innovation Network (BE.IN), a first-of-its-kind academic consortium that aimed to strengthen the talent pipeline between higher education and industry.

 J. Manuel Mansylla

-J. Manuel Mansylla (manman) is an urban designer at the forefront of a trend to create effective public spaces through rapid, agile transformation.
-He rose to early success in his home country of Guatemala, where he was tapped to lead an innovative project to revitalize a neglected area of Guatemala City into a contemporary art and tech hub.
+J. Manuel Mansylla (manman) is Co-Founder and Principal of Totem, leading all our placemaking, design, and branding projects.
+As an urban designer at the forefront of a trend to create effective public spaces through rapid, agile transformation, he rose to early success in his home country of Guatemala, where he was tapped to lead an innovative project to revitalize a neglected area of Guatemala City into a contemporary art and tech hub.
 Working together with both the public and private sector in the creation of the region’s first “special districts,” the project helped transform the area’s brand identity, land use, and public space strategy.
 Today, Cuatro Grados Norte, is one of the most vibrant destinations in the country, and has one of the highest concentrations of new buildings going up in all of Guatemala City.